MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_logit.md

 a list specifying various parameters that control aspects of stepwise regression.
 If it is an empty list (default), no stepwise model selection will be performed.
 If not, stepwise regression will be performed and cube must be False.
-See rxStepControl for details.

 ##### row_selection